 Persons in charge of courses should expect TAs to work in compliance with the standards set forth above.
 If they find that a TA is working less than the normal amount, they may assign additional course-related duties.
 If the TA is working more than the normal amount, the lecturer should try to lighten the TA's load.

-Sometimes it may be necessary for a TA to carry a heavier or lighter than normal load for a term.
+Sometimes it may be necessary for a TA to carry a more demanding workload than other TAs in a particular term.
+This could be a result of the course instructor's style of teaching.
 In such cases the department will try to adjust the load in a succeeding term to compensate.

 Teaching assignments continue through the exam period and TA/TFs are to remain available until final grading is completed.
 Any TA or TF who experiences a problem connected with his/her teaching duties should try first to resolve it by talking with the person in charge of the course.
-If the problem cannot be resolved in this way, the TA or TF should see the Director of Graduate Studies or the department chairperson.
+If the problem cannot be resolved in this way, the TA or TF should first meet with the Director of Graduate Studies, and if needed, the Department Chairperson.